mozilla/preparatory-survey-for-naar-study-addon/docs/TESTPLAN.md

 **Private browsing mode test 1**

+* Open a private browsing window
 * Install the add-on as per above
 * Verify that the study runs
-* Verify that no information is recorded and sent when private browsing mode is active
+* Verify that the notification bar is not shown in the private browsing window

 **Not showing in `about:addons`**